Exhaust Gas Recirculation (EGR) Tube Replacement

 - Scan the computer system in the car.

-- Check all vacuum related hoses to EGR valve.
+- Check all vacuum related hoses to the EGR valve.

 - Test EGR transducer.